BASW England Annual Conference and Members' Meeting 2019

 Relationships - the DNA of Social Work

-Featuring 8 unique workshops, fringe and breakfast meetings, a speakers corner, drinks reception, exhibition and networking for 300 delegates this programme packed event will give you the opportunity and the tools to build stronger relationships and empower communities.
+Featuring 8 unique workshops, panel discussions, drinks reception, exhibition and networking for 300 delegates this programme packed event will give you the opportunity and the tools to build stronger relationships and empower communities.

 This event is designed for social workers, individuals in social care and their employers.
 The programme will feature expert lead workshops and meetings around BASW England 80/20 Campaign and Social Work in Disasters.
 Please revisit this page for updates.
 To view the conference programme scroll down the page and click on the link under Further Information.